THE AMP MODS

 Garmin Dash Cam Tandem

-Unique dual-lens design that captures both the road ahead and the cabin simultaneously.
-If you're a rideshare driver or want interior evidence coverage, this is the only camera that does both channels in one unit.
+Unique dual-lens design that captures both the road ahead and the cabin simultaneously in a single compact unit.
+If you're a rideshare driver or want interior evidence coverage (passenger incidents, theft, disputes), this is the only camera that does both channels in one unit without running a separate cable to a rear camera.

 Price: $179–$219 | Best for: Rideshare drivers, those wanting cabin coverage